What can I do to ensure I get the full amount of benefits coming to me when I retire?

 Normally if you are married at retirement, you will be offered Spouse Options.
 This form of payment is reduced according to both you and your spouse’s age and provides you a lifetime benefit and your spouse a lifetime benefit following your death.

-(See page 78 of the Retirement Plan Booklet)
+(See page 19 of the Pension Plan Booklet)

 What types of documents may I need to submit when I apply for retirement?